Numerical evidence for marginal scaling at the integer quantum Hall transition: Network models

-controlled by the model's single parameter $x$, which encodes the probability for right vs. left turns.
-The disorder is realized by U$(1)$-phases $\mathrm{exp}(i\phi_j)$ with $\phi_j\in[0,2\pi)$ associated randomly to each link $j$.
+controlled by the model's single parameter $x$, which encodes the probabilities for right and left turns.
+The disorder is realized by U$(1)$-phases $e^{i\phi_j}$ with $\phi_j\in[0,2\pi)$ associated randomly to each link $j$.

 The two-layer (or two-channel) generalization of the CC1, termed CC2, features two parallel chiral channels per link, see Fig.~\ref{fig:CCmodels}(b).
-Without loss of generality, the scattering at the node is layer preserving and parametrized by the tuple $(x_a,x_b)$ as above.
+Without loss of generality, the scattering at the node is layer-preserving and parametrized by the tuple $(x_a,x_b)$ as above.
 The disorder, which causes both inter- and intra-layer scattering, is modeled by Haar-random U$(2)$ matrices acting on co-moving states on the links (boxes).
-This model has been introduced in Refs.~[\onlinecite{Lee-Chalker-PRL1994}, \onlinecite{Lee-Chalker-PRB1994}], where the phase diagram reproduced schematically in Fig.~\ref{fig:CCmodels}(c) was reported.
+This model has been introduced in Refs.~[\onlinecite{Lee-Chalker-PRL1994}, \onlinecite{Lee-Chalker-PRB1994}], where the qualitative structure of the phase diagram, reproduced schematically in Fig.~\ref{fig:CCmodels}(c), was revealed.

 The bulk phase diagram of the CC$N$, $N=1,2$ can be understood by the mirror symmetry across a straight line of links, mapping a disorder realization with parameter $x$ to one in the $-x$ ensemble.
-Together with the fact that the CC$N$ generically has $N+1$ topological distinct phases with $C=0,1,..,N$ edge states,\cite{Khmelnitskii-Quantization-1983} this fixes the critical point of the CC1 to $x=0$.
+Together with the fact that the CC$N$ generically has $N+1$ topologically distinct phases with $C=0,1,..,N$ edge states,\cite{Khmelnitskii-Quantization-1983} this fixes the critical point of the CC1 to $x=0$.
 The above mirror symmetry also gives rise to the dashed symmetry line in the phase diagram for the CC2.
 The dotted symmetry line for the CC2 phase diagram in Fig.~\ref{fig:CCmodels}(c) arises from a statistical layer-exchange symmetry $x_a \leftrightarrow x_b$.

 An important practical complication for the CC2 and any even $N$ is that the positions of critical lines are not fixed by any symmetry argument but have to be found numerically.
 We defer the description of our numerical approach to this task to Sec.~\ref{sec:nu_eff}.
 On the other hand, due to the two-dimensional parameter space, the CC2 offers the possibility to tune along the critical line, a feature of paramount importance to our study that is absent in the CC1.